zapier/visual-builder/docs/_quickstart/auth.md

 Add the Authorization URL `https://github.com/login/oauth/authorize` from GitHub’s documentation with the specified GET method.

-Selecting Show Options allows you to further specify url parameters and HTTP headers as needed for the authorization request.
-By default, Zapier includes client_id, state, redirect_uri and response_type as URL Params, which you can edit as needed based on your API’s documentation.
+Selecting _Show Options_ allows you to further specify url parameters and HTTP headers as needed for the authorization request.
+By default, Zapier includes `client_id`, `state`, `redirect_uri` and `response_type` as URL Params, which you can edit as needed based on your API’s documentation.

 For GitHub, we’ll keep the default settings.